-Jesus’ disciples asked Jesus the very question that every Christian still wonders today: how do we know when you’re coming back?
+Jesus’ disciples asked him the very question that every Christian still wonders today: how do we know when you’re coming back?
 Amazingly, Jesus answered by giving the actual “signs of his coming and the end of the age.”
 He didn’t refuse!
 We can read his straightforward answer in Matthew, Mark and Luke.
-Yet Christians don’t understand his answer as evidenced by how they fall for every speculative counterfeit end time sign theory hatched by prophecy writers in its place.
+Yet Christians don’t understand his answer as evidenced by how they fall for every speculative counterfeit end time sign theory hatched by Christian prophecy theorists in its place.
 Find out what you’ve been missing in Jesus’ answer so you understand the real signs of his coming and never have to fall for another false prophecy theory again.

-Can you know if Jesus is coming now or not, without knowing the date?
-Most don’t think so because they miss that Jesus in his own words instructed us on how with his Parable of the Fig tree.
-Unfortunately, the parable is commonly misread as a prophecy referring to major events in the history of modern Israel one “generation” away from Christ’s return, supposedly allowing you to calculate the second coming date.
+Jesus gave the “Parable of the Fig Tree” in his answer to his disciples’ question on the sign of his coming yet Christians don’t understand the sign it refers to and instead keep inventing new ‘signs’ almost every year.
+The parable itself is often turned into a symbolic prophecy referring to major events in the history of modern Israel one “generation” away from Christ’s return, supposedly allowing you to calculate the second coming date.
 But does “this generation” refer to Jesus’ first century audience or maybe to our generation, the “last generation?”
 Discover the real meaning of the parable and the key to discerning where we are in Bible prophecy that it plainly teaches when you let it.